Image Classification is one of the most fundamental tasks in computer vision.

 And for a reason—

-But how does image classification actually work, and what are its benefits and limitations?
+How does Image Classification work, and what are its benefits and limitations?

 As the name suggests, a single label or annotation is present for each image in single-label classification.
 Therefore, the model outputs a single value or prediction for each image that it sees.

-The output from the model is a one-hot encoding with a length equal to the number of classes and value denoting the probability that the image belongs to this class.
+The output from the model is a vector with a length equal to the number of classes and value denoting the score that the image belongs to this class.

-A Softmax activation function is employed to make sure the probabilities sum up to one and the maximum of the probabilities is taken to form the model’s output.
+A Softmax activation function is employed to make sure the score sums up to one and the maximum of the scores is taken to form the model’s output.

 While the Softmax initially seems not to provide any value to the prediction as the maximum probable class does not change after applying it, it helps to bound the output between one and zero, helping gauge the model confidence from the Softmax score.